The Law and Consent

 The age of consent is 18 when it involves:

 • Anal sex, which is only permitted between two people, and not in a public place.
 This higher age has been deemed unconstitutional by three provincial courts of appeal as it unevenly impacts men who have sex with men.
 It is, however, still law.
-As of March 2017, the federal Liberal government put forth a bill to amend the age of consent for anal sex to 16.• Sex work.
+As of March 2017, the federal Liberal government put forth a bill to amend the age of consent for anal sex to 16.

 This includes when youth share photos or videos of themselves.